 Cognification is the application of knowledge to boost the performance and impact of a process – Kevin Kelly

 In fact, we are already seeing that with the new family of smart programming IDEs (not so smart right now, even though they are progressing very quickly).
 But, to me, the most exciting and promising field to improve software development nowadays involves the use of software bots to assist developers in all phases of the development process.
 Indeed, I believe bots can be especially useful after the first version of the software has been released.
-Bots (including chatbots) could be very helpful in managing the community around the project, helping in triaging the issues, assisting potential contributors, automatically improving the code,…
+Bots (including chatbots) could be very helpful in managing the community around the project (e.g. this chatbot to file bug reports), helping in triaging the issues, assisting potential contributors, automatically improving the code,…

-There is plenty of research to be done in this area (full details on my ideas on the use of bots to sustain open source projects coming soon in this same blog, stay tuned) but we already have a number of bots you can use right away to get an extra pair of “hands” in your next project.
+There is plenty of research to be done in this area (full details on my ideas on the use of bots to sustain open source projects here) but we already have a number of bots you can use right away to get an extra pair of “hands” in your next project.
 And, sure, we call now bot to things that a couple of years ago we would have called component or service so there is also some marketing hidden in this bot list (saying that whatever you’re selling is AI-enhanced gives you plenty of extra points) with many of the bots being rather “stupid” (or, to be more politically correct, simple) bots, instead of the autonomous, cooperative and learning type as typically expected in the field of intelligent / autonomous agents where this concept originated.

 Bots are highly popular in other platforms (e.g. see this story about the evolution of Wikipedia bots) so let’s bring them on to code hosting platforms as well.
 Without further due, let’s see my list of bots for software development (missing your favorite one in the list below? please leave a comment).